reymon359/gatsby-personal-site/content/posts/traveling-through-the-canary-islands-an-in-depth-guide-to-the-canary-islands/index.md

 ### Cities and towns

 **Santa Cruz de la Palma.** The capital of the island whose traditions are based on the sea.
-Its downtown was classified as a Historic-Artistic Complex since it preserves many buildings from the 16th and 17th centuries.
+Its downtown was classified as a Historic-Artistic Complex since it preserves buildings from the 16th and 17th centuries.
 An example is the unique set of wooden balconies that overlook the sea.

 ![Wooden Balconies in Santa Cruz de La Palma.](./assets/wooden_balconies_in_santa_cruz_de_la_palma.jpg)